TDevTeam/Spark/README.md

 # Spark :skull:
-Spark is a twitter clone made by The Dev Team using-
+Spark is a twitter clone made by The Dev Team

+It was made with:

-Html, Css and JavaScript for the frontend .
+* Html, Css and JavaScript for the frontend .

-NodeJS and Express for the backend.
+* NodeJS and Express for the backend.

-Using MongoDB atlas for the Database.
+* Using MongoDB atlas for the Database.

+:skull: